-- IF you don’t have the cash-flow to wait for lifetime revenue, use 3/6/12 month revenue.
+- IF you don’t have the cash-flow to wait for lifetime revenue, use 3, 6, or 12-month revenue.

-You should always look to segment your final funnel by marketing channel.
-For that, you can look at our Marketing Funnel Analysis post for further information.
+You should always segment your final funnel by marketing channel (as described in this Marketing Funnel Analysis guide).

 It’s very common to see differences in conversion and retention rates depending on which paid channel a user comes through.

 A healthy business will typically break even (on a last-click basis) on the paid marketing channels they can influence and make up the margin through organic / word of mouth channels.